Milnacipran

-Milnacipran (trade names Ixel, Savella, Dalcipran, Toledomin) is a serotonin–norepinephrine reuptake inhibitor (SNRI) used in the clinical treatment of fibromyalgia, major depressive disorder, and neuropathic pain.

-In the US, it is solely approved for the treatment of fibromyalgia, even though it is also approved for the treatment of major depressive disorder (but not fibromyalgia) in other countries (e.g. France).
+Milnacipran, sold under the brand name Savella among others, is a serotonin–norepinephrine reuptake inhibitor (SNRI) used in the clinical treatment of fibromyalgia, major depressive disorder, and neuropathic pain.
+In the US, it is solely approved for the treatment of fibromyalgia, even though it is also approved for the treatment of major depressive disorder (but not fibromyalgia) in other countries (e.g., France).

 Medical uses

 Depression

 In a pooled analysis of 7 comparative trials with imipramine, milnacipran and imipramine were shown to have comparable efficacy while milnacipran was significantly better tolerated.
-A pooled analysis of studies comparing milnacipran and SSRIs concluded a superior efficacy for milnacipran with similar tolerability for milnacipran and SSRIs.
+A pooled analysis of studies comparing milnacipran and selective serotonin reuptake inhibitors (SSRIs) concluded a superior efficacy for milnacipran with similar tolerability for milnacipran and SSRIs.
 A more recent meta-analysis of 6 studies involving more than 1,000 patients showed no distinction between milnacipran and SSRIs in efficacy or discontinuation rates, including discontinuation for side effects or lack of efficacy.
 A meta-analysis of a total of 16 randomized controlled trials with more than 2200 patients concluded that there were no statistically significant differences in efficacy, acceptability and tolerability when comparing milnacipran with other antidepressant agents.
-However, compared with TCAs, significantly fewer patients taking milnacipran dropped out due to adverse events.
+However, compared with tricyclic antidepressants (TCAs), significantly fewer patients taking milnacipran dropped out due to adverse events.
 As with other antidepressants, 1 to 3 weeks may elapse before significant antidepressant action becomes clinically evident.